-- recruitment of trainees and approval of training posts and educational supervision arrangements - ensuring that education and training occurs in an environment and culture that meets the GDC Education Standards through quality management of, and agreements with LEPs - managing the quality of specialty training programmes provided by LEPs in their area - providing and managing structures and systems of support for learners - ensuring that LEPs are meeting the requirements for delivering postgraduate curricula and assessments, and that training programmes (and placements) enable dental specialty trainees to gain the knowledge, skills and behaviour required by their curriculum.
+- recruitment of trainees and approval of training posts and educational supervision arrangements, - ensuring that education and training occurs in an environment and culture that meets the GDC Education Standards through quality management of, and agreements with, LEPs, - managing the quality of postgraduate training programmes provided by LEPs in their area, - providing and managing structures and systems of support for learners, - ensuring that LEPs are meeting the requirements for delivering postgraduate curricula and assessments, and that training programmes (and placements) enable the dentist in training to gain the knowledge, skills and behaviour required by their curriculum.

-(Postgraduate Deans/Directors: these are registered dentists who are appointed by HEE, HEIW, NES and NIMDTA and are responsible for the management of training programs and assessment of trainee progress against approved GDC standards.
-They make recommendations to the GDC for the award of a CCST and are responsible to the training commissioners.
+(Postgraduate Deans/Directors: these are registered dentists who are appointed by Deaneries/LETBs and are responsible for the management of training programs and assessment of trainee progress against approved GDC standards.
+They make recommendations to the GDC for the award of a CCST and are responsible to deaneries/LETBs.)